 LA FORCE: Anakin’s fight against DMD

 When I became a mother, my world was transformed entirely: suddenly, my top priority became the wellbeing of my children, not my own.
-I was – and still am – entirely in love with my family: they are the love of my life.
+I was – and still am – solely in love with my family: they are the love of my life.

 Although it seems like only yesterday, it was six years ago that I gave birth to Anakin.
 I hesitated a long while before deciding on his name.
 I liked the soft tone of the name Yoan, but Anakin was the name that kept forcing itself into my mind…

 From an early age, it was clear that something wrong with Anakin; he showed significant mobility-related difficulties, had a hard time climbing stairs and running, etc. “He won’t be a great athlete, but don’t worry,” our doctor said.